Georgian manuscripts of Saint Paul's letters: History

-The king mentioned in the first colophon is Vakhtang Fifth, Shah Nawaz.
+The king mentioned in the first colophon is Vakhtang V (Shah Nawaz).
 The manuscript is kept in the National Center of Manuscripts.
 (A 34).

 The manuscripts of the edition D

 The D (Ephraim the Lesser's) edition is directly based on the C edition.
 Today more parts of this edition are reached to us, although the Church canonically recognized George's edition.
 Group D consists of three - Ⴇ, Ⴈ, Ⴉ manuscripts.
 This group is characterized by scrupulousness and closeness to the Greek source.

 The manuscript Ⴇ

 Description

 The manuscript has a leather-covered damaged binding; it is written on a parchment; It contains 343 sheets, size 23X14,5 cm.
 It is written in the Nuskhuri script in two columns in black ink, while the titles and special places are written in red ink; the size of the text is 17X10.5 cm; a distance between the columns is 1.5 cm; each column consists of 22 rows.